Mygod/librootkotlinx/README.md

 You may think of this library as an unofficial `libsu-ktx`.

 * librootkotlinx exposes suspend functions and Kotlin Flow instead of requiring consumers to write AIDL.
+* librootkotlinx supports more robust error surfacing and handling than libsu.
 * librootkotlinx depends on `com.github.topjohnwu.libsu:service`, so consumers need the JitPack repository available.
 * libsu has additional APIs such as shell helpers and remote file system support; librootkotlinx intentionally keeps those outside its public API.